mtlynch/mtlynch.io/content/notes/cypress-vs-playwright/index.md

 How few things they've done.
 I submitted what I think is a pretty uncontroversial PR a year ago that they still haven't acknowledged, and I suspect they just don't have the resources to review external pull requests.

 They have bugs that have been open for years.
 There are features that should obviously be part of app itself, and people have written plugins for them (sometimes their own developers), but the company doesn't have resources to support these features.

+When I [filed a bug](https://github.com/microsoft/playwright/issues/18108) with Playwright, they triaged and gave me a meaningful response in less than one business day day.

+If you look at Playwright's bug list, you'd be hard pressed to find a bug older than two days that doesn't have a response from the Playwright team.

 Microsoft certainly has a number of unfair advantages here, so I hate to count this against Cypress, but it's hard to ignore the impact that Microsoft's resources have on Playwright's developer experience.